-The afternoon activity period provides a range of options for students to choose from, including sports, games, arts and crafts, local excursions to downtown Palo Alto or the Stanford Shopping Center, and other group activities which allow students to get to know other Summer Institutes students outside of their course.
+The afternoon activity period provides a range of options for participants to choose from, including sports, games, arts and crafts, local excursions to downtown Palo Alto or the Stanford Shopping Center, and other group activities which allow participants to get to know other Summer Institutes participants outside of their course.
 All activities are supervised by the Residential Counselors.

-Evenings allow students unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in house-wide activities such as talent shows and dances, which are held each session.
+Evenings allow participants unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in house-wide activities such as talent shows and dances, which are held each session.

 Field trips to exciting cultural and natural attractions are scheduled for one day each weekend, and the other weekend day will have open-ended free time as well as an offering of enjoyable activities.